andrewcooke/choochoo/docs/impulse.md

 Measuring power has two clear advantages over heart rate:

 * Fast response.
 If you increase effort the numbers respond immediately.
 In contrast, heart rate takes time to increase.
+This is called "lag".

 * Simple, direct interpretation.
 It's meaningful to compare power output between two people.
 Or to compare power output for the same